andrevdal/Skole_blog/docs/api/resources/blogs.md

 **Requires [authentification](../auth)**

 Deletes a user's blog.
-The owner of the blog can delete or an admin.
+This endpoint is available to owners of the blog or a user with `admin: true`.

 ```http
 DELETE /api/:user/:blog HTTP/2.0